Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains

 \subsection{Our strategy}

-Our strategy to tackle this issue will follow the method introduced by Carleman, \cite{Ca}, together with the idea of Mouhot, \cite{Mo2}, to use Duhamel formula along characteristics.
-Roughly speaking we shall built characteristics in the torus or a $C^2$ bounded convex domain with specular reflections on the boundary and use the Duhamel formula to derive a lower bound for the solution to the Boltzmann equation.
-This lower bound should be first an "upheaval point" (as in \cite{PW} and \cite{Mo2}) that we spread and grow bigger thanks to the spreading property of the collisional operator (see Lemma $\ref{lem:Q+spread}$).
+Our strategy to tackle this issue will follow the method introduced by Carleman \cite{Ca} together with the idea of Mouhot \cite{Mo2} to find a spreading method that will be invariant along the characteristic trajectories.
+Roughly speaking we shall built characteristics in a $C^2$ bounded convex domain, create an ``upheaval point" (as in \cite{PW} and \cite{Mo2}) that we spread and expand uniformly along the characteristics.
 Finally, once the lower bound can be compared to an exponential one we reach the expected result.
 However, the existence of rebounds against the boundary leads to difficulties.
 We describe them below and point out how we shall overcome them.